aamadeuss/techxchange-labs/docs/agentic-1813/04-deploying-sample-agentic-ai-application.md

 Create a **Code Engine secret** to grant access to the private container registry (`private.us.icr.io`), enabling the push of container images for the application.
 IBM Cloud Container Registry is the service that you can use to store and share your container images.
 This secret authenticates with the container registry during the build process.

 Create another **Code Engine secret** to securely store the watsonx API key.
-Sensitive values must be stored in Code Engine secrets to ensure they are not hard-coded into application source code or Terraform configurations.
+Sensitive values must be stored in Code Engine secrets to ensure they are not hard-coded into application source code, Terraform configurations, or exposed as environment variables of the Code Engine application.

 **Add the following content to `main.tf`:**